 Instead of hunting around for a cheap phone that provides water resistance, why not just buy the phone you want, and put it in a waterproof case?
 There are various options out there, but we like the following three choices.

-Catalyst cases are a great alternative to LifeProof, and come in versions suitable for all iPhone models since the iPhone 4.
+Catalyst cases are a great alternative to LifeProof, and come in versions suitable for all iPhone models from the iPhone 4.
 There are even cases for the Apple Watch and the iPad range.
 Tested to IP68 levels and a depth of 10 meters (33 feet), the cases protect against water, snow, dust, and dirt.
 Catalyst has paid attention to the little things, like ensuring Touch ID still works as you want it to, and the camera lens cover is of high enough quality to not ruin any pictures.

 When we talk about waterproof hardware, we often refer to an IP rating.
 This stands for Ingress Protection, and is usually followed by a number, which refers to its ability to withstand water and dust.
 The first digit relates to solid particle protection and the second digit to liquid.